-A. A new importer must apply only once for a National Register of Establishment (RNE).
-The requirements are as follows:

-- 1. Letter addressed to the Minister of Public Health

-- o Registration form

-- Customs registration form

-- 2. Tax Office (AFIP) registration form

-- 3. Warehouse municipal authorization (cold chambers, for frozen products)

-- 4. Declaration that the establishment meets Good Manufacturing Practices (GMP)

-- 5. Approval of partnership of the company

-- 6. Payment of fee

-B. In order to register the product, the importer along with his RNE, must apply for a National Register of Food Product number (RNPA).
-The requirements are the following:
+- A. A new importer must apply for a National Register of Establishment (RNE), which is valid for five years.
+The requirements are as follows: - Letter addressed to the Minister of Public Health - Registration form - Customs registration form - Tax Office (AFIP) registration form - Warehouse municipal authorization (cold chambers, for frozen products) - Declaration that the establishment meets Good Manufacturing Practices (GMP) - Approval of partnership of the company - Payment of fee - A. In order to register the product, the importer along with his RNE, must apply for a National Register of Food Product number (RNPA).
+The requirements are the following: - Letter addressed to the Minister of Public Health announcing intention to register the product - Application form

-- 1. Letter addressed to the Minister of Public Health announcing intention to register the product - o Application form - Flow chart and monograph of the product manufacturing process, its shelf-life, product specifications, shipping and storage requirements, quality controls, and packaging type - 2.
-List of ingredients and additives - 3.
-Original label and three extra copies - 4.
-Supplementary label with the data stated under "Section II.
-Labeling Requirements" - 5.
-Certificate of free sale and apt for human consumption issued by the sanitary authority of the country (or state) of origin, or guaranteed by the State Chamber of Commerce - 6.
-Payment of fee
+Flow chart and monograph of the product manufacturing process, its shelf-life, product specifications, shipping and storage requirements, quality controls, and packaging type

+- List of ingredients and additives

+- Original label and three extra copies

+- Supplementary label with the data stated under "Section II.
+Labeling Requirements"

+Certificate of free sale and apt for human consumption issued by the sanitary authority of the country (or state) of origin, or guaranteed by the State Chamber of Commerce

+- Payment of fee

-C. Once the RNPA has been issued and the product is in the port, the importer needs to obtain a Certificate of Free Circulation (Certificado de Libre Circulación, in Spanish) at INAL.
+- A. Once the RNPA has been issued and the product is in the port, the importer needs to obtain a Certificate of Free Circulation (Certificado de Libre Circulación, in Spanish) at INAL.
 The requirements are listed below:

-- 1. Letter requesting a Certificate of Free Circulation for the product/s
+- Letter requesting a Certificate of Free Circulation for the product/s

 - Shipment information

 - Copy of the invoice

-- 2. Bill of lading
+- Bill of lading

-- 3. Copy of the RNE
+- Copy of the RNE

-- 4. Copy of the RNPA + approved label
+- Copy of the RNPA + approved label

-- 5. Manufacturing date and shelf life
+- Manufacturing date and shelf life

-- 6. Sanitary Certificate /Apt for Human Consumption Certificate (including lot #, invoice #, issued by CSA electronic signature not accepted)
+Sanitary Certificate /Apt for Human Consumption Certificate (including lot #, invoice #, issued by CSA - electronic signature not accepted)

-- 7. Certificate of aging (for alcoholic beverages, except for wine), issued by CSA
+- Certificate of aging (for alcoholic beverages, except for wine), issued by CSA